orosmatthew/nnm/docs/reference.md

 Reference for NNM math library.

-Many functions and classes are templated with `template<typename Real = float>` and thus any function/class that references the `Real` type is templated with a default template value of float.
+Many functions and classes are templated with `template<typename Real>` where Real represents a floating point type such as float or double.

 ## Contents